ljonesdesign/INLS161-2021-summer-1/docs/01-basics/02-command-line.md

 sidebar_position: 2
 ---

+The file naming conventions detailed in the last session are copied over from the INLS 161 lectures and are fine.
+I follow web development recommendations, so my personal preferences are different.
+Here is a [post about my file naming conventions](/blog/file-naming-conventions).

 ## Eduroam or VPN

 Before we try to log into OPAL with a command line interface (CLI) you must have your VPN client installed and connected.